Offline, Self-Hostable, and Single Player MMOs

 mud/lib/world/30/30.wld and change line 647 from 0 0 501 to 0 0 3001 to get past this.

 - Twilight Grove - A tiny graphical MUD made in Godot.
+It is also pretty jank.

 - MUD1 - The original commercial MUD: MUD1.
 You need to run this in a PDP-10 emulator like SIMH.